denismcdonald/library-links/README.md

 # Library Links

 A list of links relevant to public libraries.
-Feel free to suggest additions to the list!
+Feel free to suggest additions.

 —Denis